How to get cheaper flights with a VPN + top 3 providers

 Cheapest ways to book flights

 The first and most trustworthy method is to use a robust VPN, such as NordVPN.
-A VPN is a private network that can help you avoid inflated prices on booking sites.
-By utilizing a VPN, you hide the data that airline ticket operators use to customize your ticket cost.
+A VPN is a private network that can help avoid inflated prices on booking sites.
+By using a VPN, you hide the data that airlines use to customize your ticket cost.

-A VPN not only hides your IP address, but also encrypts your traffic which precludes third parties from accessing your data or seeing your activity online.
+A VPN not only hides your IP address but also encrypts your traffic, which precludes third parties from accessing your data or seeing your online activity.
 Thus, it can help you avoid targeted marketing.

-Lastly, a VPN allows you to log on via US, Brazilian, or other servers, which might modify the price and offer better deals than other countries.
+Lastly, a VPN allows you to log in via US, Brazilian, or other servers, which might modify the price and offer better deals than other countries.

-On some occasions, the fare is higher after visiting the website several times.
-This is due to the fact that ticket operators analyze and store information about you and your browsing habits.
+Occasionally, the fare is higher after visiting the website several times.
+This is because ticket operators analyze and store information about you and your browsing habits.
 In turn, prices skyrocket.
-However, there’s a quick and easy solution: you can just clear your cookies, browsing history, and cache.
+However, there’s a quick and easy solution: clear your cookies, browsing history, and cache.

-Clearing your cookies will prevent the website from observing your habits, tracking your location, and raising their prices.
-You can even use Incognito mode – that way, the browser will not store your preferences, and there will be nothing for the operators to analyze.
+Clearing your cookies prevents the website from tracking your locations and observing your habits, and thus raising its prices.
+You can even use incognito mode – this way, the browser doesn’t store your preferences, and there’s nothing for the operators to analyze.

-3. Wait for Black Friday flight deals or other airline sales
+3. Wait for Black Friday or airline sales to find exclusive discounts (monitor alerts and use a VPN for better deals)

 To stay informed, monitor airlines and travel platforms leading up to the events and sign up for newsletters and alerts.
 Be cautious with excessive price checking, and consider using a VPN to mask your activities for potentially better deals – try different locations for different destinations.